ChrisKildunne/board-shop/README.md

 ## Description

 Welcome to Board Shop, your one-stop destination for all things related to boards.
-Whether you're a skateboarder, surfer, or snowboarder, we've got you covered.
-Explore our wide range of boards and accessories to fuel your passion for riding the waves or streets.
+Explore our wide range of snowboard products and accessories to fuel your passion for riding snow!

 ## Key Features
 - A user can add products to their shopping cart